FrankStorbeck/otree/README.md

 # tree

-OTree is a simple library for ordered tree data structures.
+Otree is a simple library for ordered tree data structures.
 It follows the description from [wikipedia.org/wiki/Tree_(data_structure)](https://en.wikipedia.org/wiki/Tree_(data_structure)).